Project Director Armando Astorga and Sr. Extensionist Julio Lopez discuss integrating the Seeds Program in diverse communities.

 To connect with us about the Seeds for a Future Program, Contact Us.

-Our monthly communication shares with you the latest insights, updates, videos, and resources of the Program's participants and the Seeds Team.
+Our newsletter will keep you informed with the latest updates, insights, and videos of the Program's participants and the Seeds Team.